 Top Things to Know:

-After unprecedented wildfires in recent years, we’re all ready to get back outside and enjoy our favorite natural areas.
-However before heading out, it’s critical for all Oregonians and visitors to know that even those areas that are re-opening are not risk-free.
-Burned areas take time to recover, and are home to many hidden dangers like falling trees and limbs, uneven or unstable ground from burned root systems, falling rocks and possible landslides, debris flows and flash floods.
+Burned areas will regenerate over time.
+In the meantime there are many hidden dangers to be aware of — like falling trees and limbs, uneven or unstable ground from burned root systems, falling rocks and possible landslides, debris flows and flash floods.
 These areas are especially dangerous during high winds and during and after heavy rains, so it’s best to avoid visiting during these conditions.

 Do Your Research